 Tear-Up of a Broker Match

 The tear-up of a match between a Trade Confirmation and a Broker Confirmation document can only be initiated by the Trader.
-Figure 23 Document flows for the tear-up of a match between a Trade Confirmation and a Broker Confirmation initiated by the Trader shows the flows for the dialogue when it is initiated by the Trader, note that the agreement of thee Broker is not required and the BCN is set directly to the Cancelled state.
+Figure 23 Document flows for the tear-up of a match between a Trade Confirmation and a Broker Confirmation initiated by the Trader shows the flows for the dialogue when it is initiated by the Trader, note that the agreement of the Broker is not required and the BCN is set directly to the Cancelled state.
 The dialogue alternative is included to show the document flow in the two deployment options for the Broker.